sstirlin/MSBX5420Spring2019/final/README.md

 out some cool dashboards in Kibana then go for it.
 If you manage to create something interesting then include screenshots in your `.tar.gz` submission.

 Often I find this aspect of building a system challenging.
 Still, it is a fact of life.
-The sooner you get used to concocting visualizations to satisfy non-technical people, the better.
+The sooner you become accustomed to concocting visualizations to satisfy non-technical people, the better.